russjeffery/DudaAPI-Slate/source/includes/_responsive.md

-# Multiscreen Sites
+# Responsive sites

 A site instance resource represents a single Duda site.
-There are two main types of Duda sites: mobile and multiscreen.
-Mobile represents a DudaMobile site and multiscreen represents a Responsive site.
-Below, you will see the API resources available for the multiscreen (DudaOne) sites only.
+There are two main types of Duda sites: mobile and multiscreen (responsive).
+Below, you will see the API resources available for the multiscreen sites only.

 ## Create site